18F/identity-terraform/kms_keymaker/README.md

 `ec2_kms_arns` - ARN(s) of EC2 roles permitted access to KMS
 `env_name` - Environment name
 `sqs_queue_arn` - ARN of the SQS queue used as the CloudWatch event target.
-`kmslogging_service_enabled` - Enable KMS Logging service.
-If disabled the CloudWatch rule will not be created.